-A well-planned testing program for students is coordinated by the Student Development staff.
+A well-planned testing program for students is coordinated by DCC Student Services.
 An appropriate placement test is required for all new students planning to enter one of the associate degree, diploma or certificate programs.
 This test is administered at the College, normally prior to registration.
-COMPASS assessment results are binding for a three-year period.
-Re-testing before the end of this three-year period is allowed only with approval of the Academic Counselor, Division Dean, or College Registrar.
-Justification for re-testing requires the student to have a documented significant change in their academic background.
-Students may take the COMPASS assessment a maximum of two times.
+Math placement test scores are valid for two (2) years after the date of the test.
+Students who take the placement assessment and who do not enroll in developmental math are allowed to take one (1) retest within twelve (12) months.
+Students who attempt developmental studies will be ineligible for a retest.